 Chicago Ideas youth organizing is built on the principle that youth are the experts in their own lived experiences.
 They firmly believe that youth provide unique and incisive perspective on what change is needed—and what solutions have potential to be effective.
 We began working with Chicago Ideas youth membership as we completed summer listening sessions.
 Their youth members made key contributions in the development of a digital citizenship rights and responsibilities framework, identifying five vital aspects of digital citizenship for youth.

 The above framework serves two purposes.
 Firstly, it helps to distill some of what we’ve learned is important and needs focus; secondly, it helps to clarify some of the questions we should be asking.
 The framework does not contain the full answer to the question of what does digital citizenship mean to youth, but instead it is a tool to facilitate our approach to seeking that answer.
 The rights and responsibilities framework is a guide to direct and deepen conversations.
-We had the opportunity to use it as such in break-out sessions during a teen-only kick-off event we sponsored in advance of Chicago Ideas Week.
+To support these youth-centered conversations, Chicago Ideas created a Youth Focus Group Facilitation Guide based on real world, ethical dilemmas that youth face online.
+This facilitation guide and the rights and responsibilities framework were used in break-out sessions during a teen-only kick-off event we sponsored in advance of Chicago Ideas Week.
 Each of the breakout sessions focused on one right and associated responsibility.

 Visit Chicago Ideas site and read our guest blog for a list of takeaways from the youth kick-off.
 Some of their insights might surprise you!

 Chicago Ideas will continue to contribute to our exploration of youth voice through 2019.
 They will inform us through ongoing on-site programming at Ideas Days to be hosted at high schools across Chicago.